cosmicjs/function-starter/README.md

 A Cosmic JS Function Starter

 ### Installation
-1. Download the .zip file in this repo
+1. [Login to Cosmic JS](https://cosmicjs.com) and go to Your Bucket > Settings > Functions > Upload Function
-2. [Login to Cosmic JS](https://cosmicjs.com) and go to Your Bucket > Settings > Functions > Upload Function
+2. Add the link to this repo: `https://github.com/cosmicjs/function-starter` and click "Install Function"

 #### function.json file properties
 Key | Type | Description